DRbean264/Orca-Compiler/README.md

 # Orca Compiler

-This is a Tiger compiler written in SML/NJ for ECE 553 Spring 2023.
+This is a Tiger Compiler written in SML/NJ for ECE 553 Spring 2023.

 ## Getting started